uvafan/bc20/README.md

 We were ranked **1st** in ranked scrimmages when they were closed a day before the final deadline.
 Our seeding bot placed **4th** in the seeding tournament.

-## Links
+## Postmortem

-Coming soon: Postmortem and potentially reflection on 6 years of Battlecode!
+Our postmortem is in `Postmortem.pdf`.
+It contains both reflection on this year and advice based on Eli and Aaron's 6 years of Battlecode experience.

 ## Past Teams